NASHVILLE, Tenn. (WKRN) – Nashville’s mayor claimed police officers would have body cameras this fall, but the contract still has not been signed.

 “They will be implemented as soon as practical,” Mayor David Briley said in July at News 2’s Mayoral Debate.
 Asked for a specific timeline, Briley replied, “They will be in the field this fall.”

-Metro police have previously refused to answer whether the cameras would be deployed on time or if the department has the staffing to administer the camera program.
+Metro police have previously not divulged whether the cameras would be deployed on time or if the department has the staffing to administer the camera program.

 News 2 sent another request for comment on Tuesday afternoon.